lonnieezell/Bonfire/bonfire/docs/tut_blog.md

 - **author** is your name or the name of your organization/team.
 - **homepage** is the URL to the homepage of your module.
 Will appear as a link in the installed modules page.
 - **version** is a simple version string.
-- **menu** is an array that lets you specify sub-menus that will appear under each context.
-It points to a view file within your module that contains a &lt;ul&gt; of your options.
-- **weights** is an array that allows you to order the menu items within the main context navigation.
-Think of it like the menu is a bowl of water.
-The heavier the weight (or the larger the value), the farther down the menu it will sink.

 ### Setup the Database